br-mat/annoying-plant/README.md

 MicroPython is a efficient implementation of the Python 3 programming language it is optimised to run on microcontrollers, like our Pico.
 It includes a small subset of the Python standard librarys, but its more than sufficient to the needs of this project. <br>
 We will use Thonny to write our python code.
 Its a beginnerfriendly easy to use IDE perfectly fitting the needs to run all kinds of basic electronic projects. <br>
-In order to not further stretch this tutorial, you can find tons of good content online such as [this](https://www.programiz.com/python-programming/first-program) explaining the basics of programming in Python.
+In order to not further stretch this tutorial, you can find tons of good content online such as [this](https://www.programiz.com/python-programming/first-program) or [that](https://www.youtube.com/watch?v=RBpK8C3N-Y8&t=6968s) explaining the basics of programming in Python.
 If you are not that familiar with programming simply take the codes provided, you may play around with it and learn by doing. <br>

 latest version of [Thonny](https://thonny.org/)